Route 66 - The Art of Photographing Nothing

 Bring enough CF/SD cards and/or film, and enough battery power to run a camera for an entire day.
 Batteries can be recharged on Friday and Saturday nights.

-Our motel: The Baymont by Wyndham Motel, on W. Main Street, in Barstow.
+Our motel: The Ramada Inn, on W. Main Street, in Barstow.
+Phone: 760-256-5673.
 If you’d like to stay there with Ken and Dave and the rest of the group, call the motel directly and mention you’re with the Dave Wyman/Ken Rockwell group.
 It’s a pleasant motel.
 Breakfast is included.

 Dave's cell: 323 377-7565.
 Use if you're lost or lonely.